Frequently Asked Questions

 I attended another Florida State University System school; do I still have to show proof of immunizations when the requirements are the same?

 Each university stores the data differently and these systems are not linked together.
-You can simply contact the health services department of your former school and ask them to fax the records to UCF Student Health Services for review.
+You can simply contact the health services department of your former school and ask them to provide your records to you.

-I got my first shot before my first birthday, why would this be unacceptable?
+I got my first MMR vaccination before my first birthday.
+Why would this be unacceptable?

 Immunizations given prior to your first birthday may be ineffective because your immune system was not fully developed.
 The CDC recommends that the Measles and Rubella immunizations be given after you are one year old.
 That is the policy established in the requirements.
-Therefore, you will have to either get an additional MMR vaccine or titer test.
+Therefore, you will have to either get an additional MMR vaccine or a blood titer test to show immunity.

 If I was born before January 1, 1957, do I still have to submit proof of MMR shots?